PoeticDeath/KXCSpaceFS/README.md

 ```

 ## New License
-'kxcspacefs' is released under the GPL v3 clause licence.
+`kxcspacefs` is released under the GPL v3 clause licence.
 Use of this source code
 is governed by a GPL-style license that can be found in the LICENSE file.

 ## Old License